 - Organic is like a natural way of breeding local chicks; it contains no harmful chemicals.

 What are you still waiting for?
 Organic poultry farming is the best way to keep poultry birds in Nigeria as it is less expensive.
 Kindly book your ebook right now!

 Cost of feeding layers chicken in Nigeria.

-Feeding is also essential in breeding chicks, without feed your chicks will die of hunger.
-You need to give them quality feed time to time for effection production.
+Feeding is also essential in breeding chicks; without feed, your chicks will die of hunger.
+You need to give them quality feed time to time for effective production.

 So 1.5kg multiply by 100 layer chicks = 150kg and that is 6 bags of 25kg of feed (i.e 150kg/25kg = 6 bags)

-From the first week to week 4 they require 6 bags and from 4 weeks old to 8 weeks they also require 6.8 bags of mash (which is 6+6 = 12 bags of mash)
+From the first week to week four they require six bags, and from 4 weeks old to 8 weeks they also require 6.8 bags of mash (which is 6+6 = 12 bags of mash)

 cost of rearing 100 layers in Nigeria from 16 weeks